lheredias/Luftmensch/README.md

 Have a look at the code [over here.](https://github.com/lheredias/Luftmensch/blob/main/Luftmensch%201.0.py)

-As of January 2021, Luftmensch is in active development.
+As of January 2021, Luftmensch is under active development.

 ***